andrew-levy/swiftui-react-native/docs/docs/03-API/06-Hooks/02-useEnvironment.md

 ---
 ---

-The `useEnvironment` hook allows you to access your environment variables supplied to the `SwiftUIRoot` view.
+The `useEnvironment` hook allows you to access your environment values supplied to the `SwiftUIRoot` view.

 ```typescript
 function useEnvironment<T, V>(